jpgoldberg/jpg-website/content/post/signal/index.md

 - Each participant would have used specific government equipment, which JMG did not have access to.
 - JMG's contact information could not be “sucked into” any of those devices.

+### Born of a malicious contempt for expertise

 What we see is a combination of “the rules don't apply to me” thinking along with a malicious disregard for the experts and trained professionals who have developed and manage the systems that the participants chose to by-pass.
 The “deep state” is exactly what would have prevented this.

+I am not claiming that I could set up and operate the kinds of systems and protocols needed to secure the kinds of planning and discussion that took place in that chat by those participants.
+I certainly think that I know better than those who participated in that chat, and that means I would know to defer to the expertise and experience of those who operate in a system that has been developed and refined over decades.
+I might not understand or enjoy all of the operational aspects and contraints of such a system, but I would know better than to simply jettison everything I don't understand.

 [Signal]: https://signal.org/ "Signal messaging system"

+[SMBTurtles]: https://www.cs.columbia.edu/~smb/blog/2025-03/2025-03-24.html "Steven Bellovin: Security turtles"

 [transcript]: https://www.theatlantic.com/politics/archive/2025/03/signal-group-chat-attack-plans-hegseth-goldberg/682176/